Juhani

 quality have failed.
 ISO 9000 standards have been for many years one of the most

-significant references for quality development in all kinds of organizations.
+significant references for quality development in organizations.

 When subjecting results gained from these applications to critical examination,

-commend the standards, others are deeply disappointed and even frustrated with
+praise the standards, others are deeply disappointed and even frustrated with

 them.
 The standards applications have not necessarily had significant effects

-to the overall business performance.
 The most critical allegations concern organizations'

-integration - Lack of direct linkages to the real needs and satisfaction of
+integration, (b) Lack of direct linkages to the real needs and satisfaction of

-There is not necessarily
+On the national level, there is not necessarily

 competitiveness in terms of economic performance, and no significant difference

-between certified and non-certified suppliers with respect to reliability of deliveries,
+between certified and non-certified suppliers with respect to reliability of deliveries

 does not seem to guarantee high quality of goods or services.
 In cases with positive